RaySxySun/RaySxySun.github.io/_posts/2016-07-24-Effective-Java1.md

 				- by adhering to common naming conventions.

 > In summary, static factory methods and public constructors both have their uses, and it pays to understand their relative merits.
-Often static factories are pref- erable, so avoid the reflex to provide public constructors without first considering static factories.
+Often static factories are preferable, so avoid the reflex to provide public constructors without first considering static factories.